Coeliac Research Network - Wesley Research Institute

 Through research we know that children are at greater risk of developing coeliac disease if their parents or siblings have the disease.
 Coeliac disease is in the genes, so children should be screened regularly if they have a close relative with coeliac disease - even if they have no symptoms.
 Coeliac disease can also affect children’s ability to learn, and many don’t continue onto university.

-Adults can also go through life undiagnosed, experiencing symptoms such as fertility and miscarriage problems, and may not realise that Coeliac disease is the cause.
+Adults can also go through life undiagnosed, experiencing symptoms such as fertility and miscarriage problems, and may not realise that coeliac disease is the cause.

 Ashley